Colonial Penn is undoubtedly popular among the many different guaranteed life insurance programs available to consumers.

-Our Colonial Penn Life Insurance Company Review For 2017
+Our Colonial Penn Life Insurance Company Review

 Based in Philadelphia, and one of the younger life insurance carriers in the United States, Colonial Penn has still been around for more than 50 years.
 This half century old company is not among our best life insurance companies for the year, but they certainly have put their stake in the ground with more than 750,000 policies which boasts in excess of $3.2B of in force insurance.

 Colonial Penn helped lay the foundation for guaranteed products being among the first companies to bring this type of insurance plan to the market.
 This is still a strong backbone of the company as they continue to market to mature and senior audiences.